Conflict of Interest

 5. How do I complete the required disclosures of industry affiliations?

 We anticipate that this December or next January we will be able to add these faculty disclosures, as well as faculty acknowledgment of the policy, to a webcampus program similar to the webcampus UNR disclosure faculty completed earlier this year.
 We are in the "ramping-up" stage of policy implementation and do not plan to gather this information until the end of the year 2012 or early 2013.

 6. What will happen to my disclosure information?

-The Faculty Disclosures, which will be on website, will be publicly available, listing all reported industry affiliations in 2011.
+The Faculty Disclosures are publicly available, listing all reported industry affiliations.